avosa/hedera-sdk-zig/README.md

 ## 🙏 Acknowledgments

-Built with reference to Hedera's official Go, Swift and JavaScrip SDKs to ensure complete compatibility and feature parity.
+Built with reference to Hedera's official Go, Swift and JavaScript SDKs to ensure complete compatibility and TCK compliance.

 ## 📞 Support